libreddit/libreddit/README.md

 **Cookies:** Libreddit uses optional cookies to store any configured settings in [the settings menu](https://libreddit.spike.codes/settings).
 These are not cross-site cookies and the cookies hold no personal data.

 **Hosting:** The official instances are hosted on [Replit](https://replit.com/) which monitors usage to prevent abuse.
-I can understand if this invalidates certain users' threat models and therefore, selfhosting, using unofficial instances and browsing through Tor are welcomed.
+I can understand if this invalidates certain users' threat models and therefore, self-hosting, using unofficial instances, and browsing through Tor are welcomed.

 ---